linea-it/docs/docs/en/sci-platforms/pz_server.md

 ### Tutorial notebook

 A [tutorial notebook](https://github.com/linea-it/pzserver/blob/main/docs/notebooks/pzserver_tutorial.ipynb) with examples for all `pzserver` methods is available on the [`pzserver` library's repository on GitHub](https://github.com/linea-it/pzserver).
-There is also the [Photo-z Server API documentation page](https://linea-it.github.io/pzserver){:target="_blank"} with further details targeted for developers.
+There is also the [API documentation page](https://linea-it.github.io/pzserver){:target="_blank"} with further details targeted for developers.

 ### Access token